joecochran/chassis/readme.md

     brew install node
     ```

-2. Gulp needs to be installed gulp globally.
+2. Gulp needs to be installed globally.
 Note: if it complains about permissions, run it with sudo.
     ```
     npm install -g gulp
     ```